Peter Hartman

 Peter F. Hartman (born 1949 in Curaçao) is a Dutch executive and vice-chairman of Air France-KLM.
-He served as CEO of KLM until 2013.
+He was CEO of KLM until 2013.

 After graduating from high school in 1967, Hartman studied mechanical engineering in Amsterdam, followed by business economics at Erasmus University in Rotterdam, where he received his master's degree.
-Hartman joined KLM on October 29, 1973 as an employment analyst for the Controller’s Department at Engineering & Maintenance (E&M).
+Hartman joined KLM on 29 October 1973 as an employment analyst for the controller’s department at Engineering & Maintenance (E&M).
 In the years that followed he held various positions as controller in the Netherlands and abroad.

-In 1984, Hartman was appointed Managing Director Technical Contract Services and in 1987 he was appointed Project Manager, Schiphol 2000.
+In 1984, Hartman was appointed managing director technical contract services and in 1987 he was appointed project manager, Schiphol 2000.

-On January 1, 1989, he became Vice President KLM Ground Services, Schiphol.
-In this capacity he was responsible for all handling processes at Schiphol and at all outstations in KLM’s route network.
+On 1 January 1989 he became vice-president KLM ground services, Schiphol.
+In this capacity he was responsible for all handling processes at Schiphol and at all outstations in KLM's route network.

-Hartman became Senior Vice President Customer Services on October 1, 1990, and in April 1994, he was appointed Executive Vice President Personnel & Organization.
+Hartman became senior vice president customer services on 1 October 1990, and in April 1994 he was appointed executive vice president personnel and organization.

-On January 1, 1996, Hartman took up the post of Executive Vice President E&M, followed by his appointment on August 6, 1997 to the KLM Board of Managing Directors as COO and later as Deputy CEO.
-Hartman was appointed KLM President & CEO on April 1, 2007.
+On 1 January 1996 Hartman took up the post of executive vice president E&M, followed by his appointment on 6 August 1997 to the KLM board of managing directors as COO and later as deputy CEO.
+Hartman was appointed KLM president and CEO on 1 April 2007.

 Hartman is also a member of the following bodies: